tom-halpin/pe-dojo-book/content/000-preface.md

 Step in ‘Product Engineering’ and its unique way to portray the roles and functions needed to successfully operate through a multi-verse (**Pet Clinic**) experience, making characters relatable to corporate roles whilst applying a simple yet powerful set of proven methods.

-This eBook is aimed at all levels, and functions in corporate structure, for those starting includes managers and execs who want to become better informed, or those operating in development teams and want to refine their thinking.
+This book is aimed at all levels, and functions in corporate structure, for those starting includes managers and execs who want to become better informed, or those operating in development teams and want to refine their thinking.

 A simple but creative way to help provide knowledge and learning in modern techniques that will be a game changer for how you handle product development.